Introduction

 Governance and Leadership

-As of 31st March 2023 our Board has 10 members.
 Together members have a broad range of skills and expertise and this is reviewed periodically to ensure Sapphire has the right mix to meet both current and future needs.

 Sapphire Board

-• Dr Janine Stiles – Chair
+• Sir Steve Bullock – Chair

-• Charles Culling (Joined May 2022)
+• Charles Culling

 • Sandra Nwajiaku